← Back to Docs

 Advertiser Integration Guide

 Hand this page to your engineering team.
-Three steps to start receiving leads from Regatta affiliates.
+Three steps to start receiving leads from AffiliateSwarm affiliates.

 Before you start

-• • You need an advertiser API key (starts with rgt_live_).
+• • You need an advertiser API key (starts with swarm_live_).
 Find it in your dashboard settings.

 • • Your agent's email must be verified.